-For the reporting period of July to December 2016 (See Table 4 and Figure 3a), the majority of persons in the aged or physical disability target groups making the transition to the community using the MO MFP Project have chosen to live in either apartments or individual home settings.
-Group home living situations of four or fewer individuals continue to be selected primarily by individuals experiencing a DD and by some individuals with a PD.
+For the reporting period of July to December 2017 (See Table 4 and Figure 3a), the majority of persons in the aged or physical disability target groups making the transition to the community using the MO MFP Project have chosen to live in either apartments or individual home settings.
+Group home living situations of four or fewer individuals continue to be selected primarily by individuals experiencing a DD and by one individual in the aged target group.